fantaandcrackers/Racial-Unity-Code-Of-Ethics/README.md

-This is an Open Sourced Code of Ethics for Racial Unity -- Sign the pledge, join our organization, and represent the people who believe in acceptance and equality of all races
+This is an Open Sourced Code of Ethics for Racial Unity -- Sign the pledge, join our organization (in progress!), and represent the people who believe in acceptance and equality of all races
 ### 1. Our Values
 1. We decide to view all races equally.
 2. We refuse to use discrimination to retaliate against discrimination